ASH: Archaic Sealed Heat: Development

 The storyline was created after the gameplay and world design was completed.
 The concept of people being reborn from magical ashes was present from the outset, though his initial plan for them to remain ash-colored rather than returning to their normal states was vetoed by the other staff.
-Tanaka, although he was in discussions about the main plot, described the story and concept as Sakaguchi's alone.
+Tanaka, despite being part of discussions about the main plot, described the story and concept as Sakaguchi's alone.
 Sakaguchi described the game's tone as very different from that of Blue Dragon.
 He wanted to create a "thick" story covering the mysteries of the game's world.
 As with much of his narrative work, the central theme was how it felt to die and disappear, both for a person and those close to them.
 The heaviness of these themes were offset by him by making the central narrative a character-driven story about friendship and connections.
 The name of lead character Aisya was taken from the heroine of one of Sakaguchi's early games, Will: The Death Trap II (1985).
-The game also made limited use of voice acting, in keeping with the more serious tone.
+The game also made limited use of voice acting, to keep with the more serious tone.
 The plot writing was finished by October 2005.

 The art director and character designer was Hideo Minaba, an illustrator who had worked with Sakaguchi on Final Fantasy XI and had also contributed to the art design of Final Fantasy XII.
 By 2004, Minaba had recently founded his own art studio Designation.
 Although he was also working on Sakaguchi's other Mistwalker projects in various capacities, ASH was Minaba's first role as character designer.
 Sakaguchi attributed Minaba's designs with inspiring him to rewrite planned story dialogue, something that he normally did not do on a project.
 He also described the art as not being typical of DS titles at the time.
 The game's illustrations were handled by Minaba and Mistwalker's Takao Watanabe.
 Sakaguchi wanted high-quality CGI elements, aiming for a more realistic appearance than other titles on the platform.
 Because of the high amount of CGI graphics in-game, it was the first DS title to use a two-gigabit cartridge.
 The CGI elements and cutscenes were created collaboratively by Robot Inc., Shirogumi and Ufotable.